-The Bahamas stretches over a large area south-east of Florida and comprises 700 islands of which only 30 are inhabited.
-More than three quarters of the population are concentrated on two islands.
+Extending over a large area south-east of Florida (US), the Bahamas comprises 700 islands of which only 30 are inhabited.
+More than three-quarters of the population are concentrated on two islands.
 The economy is heavily dependent on tourism and financial services.
-The tourism sector alone accounts for about 40% of the country's economic activity.
-Per capita income is relatively high but wealth is not distributed evenly throughout the country.
-Especially the less populated islands have a much lower standard of living and only access to basic infrastructure.
-In the more remote south-eastern islands, there is a significant amount of poverty.
-A key challenge for the Government is therefore to promote equitable social and economic development.
+Per capita income is relatively high but wealth is not evenly distributed, the less populated islands having a much lower standard of living.

 As a high income country there is no provision under the 11th European Development Fund (EDF) for EU bilateral funds.
 However, as part of the group of ACP countries signatories of the Cotonou Agreement Bahamas is eligible to draw on EU support in the context of the Caribbean Investment Facility, the regional and the thematic programmes.